-Since 2017 Fife Contemporary have supported and encouraged new makers by hosting online exhibitions under the title Materialise, which has provided a platform for new and emerging practices.
+Since 2017 Fife Contemporary has supported and encouraged new makers by hosting online exhibitions under the title Materialise, which has provided a platform for new and emerging practices.
 We have also awarded a yearly residency to support the development of new work and hosted relevant professional development events.

-This year we have had to re-think how we develop a meaningful package of support, we have paused the residency and in its place have decided to invite a cohort of makers that will benefit from tailored development sessions to help support the next phase in their practice and an online exhibition launching next year.
+This year we have had to re-think how we develop a meaningful package of support; we have paused the residency and in its place have decided to invite a cohort of makers that will benefit from tailored development sessions to help support the next phase in their practice, and an online exhibition launching next year.

-We have selected the graduates from online degree shows visited by a panel of Fife Contemporary Staff and Board members who shortlisted and with the help of their tutors selected the makers to invite for this opportunity.
+We have selected the graduates from online degree shows visited by a panel of Fife Contemporary staff and Board members who shortlisted, and with the help of their tutors, selected the makers to invite for this opportunity.
 An outstanding student from each Scottish art school has been chosen to receive a monetary award of £250 to pay for equipment or materials to help them progress their practice.

 We have selected based on criteria that embodies the types of work Fife Contemporary are interested in engaging with and developing.
 We look to share and encourage activity that is multidisciplinary in approach and outcome and are exited by innovative, environmentally aware and conceptual work.

 It has been an incredibly difficult year for these students to graduate so please join us to congratulate and celebrate the work of the following makers who have each given us a short introduction to their work.

 “I have designed embroidered textiles for burial-wear with fabric that is 100% decomposable and plant-based, including the dyes.
 This closed-loop life cycle is a reminder of our place in the environment, one that we must look after for the next generations on our planet.’’